Coltthatcher/sweettreat.solution/README.md

 * _Go to the SweetTreat Root folder with the command `cd SweetTreat` in Git or Terminal._
 * _You will need to run `dotnet restore` in the file above to add bin/obj files which are required for your program to run correctly._
 * _The last step to see the website running is `dotnet run` in Git or terminal (you will still be in the root directory), you will need to follow the link provided by `localhost:5000` to see the website._
+* _Once you have the website up and running, make sure to create an account with `create an account` link on the home.
+* _You will be prompted to enter email and a password_
+* _After that you can switch between viewing Treats and Flavors using the hyperlinks provided to use functionality on the website_